mchan-fr/clipnotes-ai-summarizer/README.md

 pip install -r requirements.txt
 ```

-4. Add your OpenAI API key

-ClipNotes supports both local and Streamlit Cloud environments.
+4. Add your OpenAI API key (ClipNotes supports both local and Streamlit Cloud environment)

-For local use, create a .env file in the root directory (if it doesn’t exist) and add:
+- For local use, create a .env file in the root directory (if it doesn’t exist) and add:

 ```env
 OPENAI_API_KEY=your_actual_api_key_here
 ```

-For Streamlit Cloud, go to your app → Settings → Secrets, and add:
+- For Streamlit Cloud, go to your app → Settings → Secrets, and add:

 ```bash
 OPENAI_API_KEY = your_actual_api_key_here